hsuanhauliu/life-long-learning/javascript/README.md

   return arr1.concat(arr2);
 }

-// this is the same as
+// This is the same as
 var myConcat = (arr1, arr2) => arr1.concat(arr2);
 ```